SynthwaveAndy/ChiFi-Degens/README.md

 ### NFTokenomics:
  - Collection of **2000**.
  - Minting and Dropping in Batches of 400 every 3 Days from launch date [TBA]
- - Over 90 Unique Traits over 9 layers (Could end up at 100 tbh)
+ - ~100 Unique Traits over 9 layers
  - *Rarity Rankings* will be unknowable until all 2000 have dropped.

 ### CAT Tokens, CATokenomics, Pricing